Ashusolanki/InstagramExtractor/README.md

 Android based Instagram url extractor
 =======================================================

-These are the urls to the YouTube video or audio files, so you can stream or download them.
+These are the urls to the Instagram Video files, so you can stream or download them.
-It features an age verification circumvention and a signature deciphering method (mainly for vevo videos).

 * Builds: [![JitPack](https://jitpack.io/v/Ashusolanki/InstagramExtractor.svg)](https://jitpack.io/#Ashusolanki/InstagramExtractor)